deeplearning4j/deeplearning4j/ADRs/0021 - Create View.md

 ### Advantages

-* Self contained op for creating a view
+* Self contained op for creating a view leveraging nd4j's existing indexing engine but better integrated as a libnd4j op allowing for better dynamic indexing of arrays
 * Similar in usage to indexes
 * Contains the potential bugs from views to a pre-specified op